notthelewis/showcases/rust/blewis/PROTO.md

 it's worth mentioning here that there is a benefit to RESP3 which is as of yet unaccounted for; which is the number of system calls to `read()`.
 If we were reading in the traditional sense yes, our method would incurr more system calls.

-However, we're using ✨Rust✨, which is a modern language who, along with all other modern languages, has the concept of a BufferedReader baked right in.
+However, we're using ✨Rust✨, which is a modern language that, along with all other modern languages, has the concept of a BufferedReader baked right in.
 So, we're not going to just be reading byte-by-byte.
 Our buffered reader is going to optimise our number of reads from the get-go.
 So even if the implementation `Read`s twice, it doesn't necessarily call the `read()` syscall twice.